I Spent the Past Week in Milan—These 8 Trends Are Going to Be Big

 Parka and Party

-None of the designers knew six months ago that Oasis would reunite for the most anticipated gigs of this decade but there was something distinctly Brit-pop about the array of functional outerwear pieces combined with party looks—the uniform of a parka with a sparkly dress seems like a perfect outfit to rely upon should you be fortunate enough to bag a ticket to see the Gallagher bros.
+None of the designers knew six months ago that Oasis would reunite for the most anticipated gigs of this decade, but there was something distinctly Brit-pop about the array of functional outerwear pieces combined with party looks—a parka with a sparkly dress seems like a perfect outfit to rely upon should you be fortunate enough to bag a ticket to see the Gallagher brothers.

 parkas at milan fashion week spring summer 2025